 Community Support Services

 Community Support Services is a program for individuals with mental illness who require long-term support to live independently in the community.
-The service is offered 4 hours per day, 5 days per week.
+The service is offered up to 5 hours per day, 5 days per week.
 Exact days, times, durations, service locations, and therapeutic activities depend upon the patient’s individual needs.

 Individual and Group Counseling